 Writing, curatorial, podcast and creative production work

 Kate was trained as a journalist and worked as a story producer for ABC Radio and CBC Radio for close to a decade.
 She draws on these foundational story telling skills in her professional work as a content producer, communications manager or creative producer.
-Kate has written a number of long form magazine articles for a variety of publications and writes and produces an award winning podcast about people who research Victorian archives.
+Kate has produced short profile videos for in-house exhibitions, written a number of long form magazine articles for a variety of publications and writes and produces an award winning podcast about people who research Victorian archives.
 In addition she has been hired to write heritage trails and content which reflect truth telling and diverse histories of place.

 Podcast Producer, Writer and Editor: Look History in the Eye is an award winning history podcast produced by Kate and her team.
 In 2020 Kate and her team produced the first podcast for the Victorian Archives Centre in order to extend the reach of their public programs during the pandemic and to draw attention to lesser known urban history.
 The series interviews people who 'dig into archival boxes and bother to wonder why'.
 Kate wrote and produced a number of mini documentaries for the series including 'The Silent Prison: the Panopticon' about the design of Pentridge Gaol, 'From Deadtown to Musictown' on Melbourne bar culture, and 'They called her Madame B' about the infamous 19th Century brothel owner Caroline Hodgson.
 The series aims to reflect diverse histories of Melbourne people and places through archival records research.